ludwig/docker-aptly/README.md

 By default, Docker will map port 80 on the Docker host to port 80 within the container where nginx is configured to listen.
 You can change the external listening port to map to any port you like.
 (See [Explane of the flags](#explane-of-the-flags)).

 **Security**
-The GPG password which you specified in `GPG_PASSWORD` is stored in plain text and visible as an environment variable inside the container.
+The GPG password which you specified in `GPG_PASSWORD` using only by users for:

-It is set as an enviornment variable to allow for automation of repository updates without user interaction.
-The GPG password can be removed completely but it is safer to encrypt the GPG keyrings because they are bind mounted outside the container to avoid the necessity of regenerating/redistributing keys if the container is removed or rebuilt.
+1. Generating GPG keys (In the temporary container)
+2. Singing Aptly packages

+Keep your GPG passphrase separately from the GPG key pair.

 ___